 About Our Law Firm in Duluth

-Nicolet Law Accident & Injury Lawyers is a full-service personal injury law firm serving clients in Duluth and throughout Minnesota and Wisconsin.
-For years, our team has committed itself to providing smart, compassionate legal advice to victims of preventable accidents, including to individuals who suffered injuries from a dog bite or dog attack.
+Nicolet Law Accident & Injury Lawyers is a full-service personal injury law firm serving clients in Duluth and throughout Minnesota, Wisconsin, and North Dakota.
+With decades of combined legal experience, our firm has committed itself to providing smart, compassionate legal advice to victims of preventable accidents, including to individuals who suffered injuries from a dog bite or dog attack.

 Our team has compiled an impressive track record of results in a wide range of personal injury matters, including: